asyncapi/website/CONTRIBUTING.md

 ## Conventional commits

 Our repositories follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
-Releasing to GitHub and NPM is done with the support of [semantic-release](https://semantic-release.gitbook.io/semantic-release/).

 Pull requests should have a title that follows the specification; otherwise, merging is blocked.
 If you are not familiar with the specification, simply ask maintainers to modify it.
 You can also use this cheatsheet if you want:

-- `fix: ` prefix in the title indicates that PR is a bug fix and PATCH release must be triggered.
+- `fix: ` prefix in the title indicates that PR is a bug fix.
-- `feat: ` prefix in the title indicates that PR is a feature and MINOR release must be triggered.
+- `feat: ` prefix in the title indicates that PR is a feature.
-- `docs: ` prefix in the title indicates that PR is only related to the documentation and there is no need to trigger release.
+- `docs: ` prefix in the title indicates that PR is only related to the documentation.
-- `chore: ` prefix in the title indicates that PR is only related to cleanup in the project and there is no need to trigger release.
+- `chore: ` prefix in the title indicates that PR is only related to cleanup in the project.
-- `test: ` prefix in the title indicates that PR is only related to tests and there is no need to trigger release.
+- `test: ` prefix in the title indicates that PR is only related to tests.
-- `refactor: ` prefix in the title indicates that PR is only related to refactoring and there is no need to trigger release.
+- `refactor: ` prefix in the title indicates that PR is only related to refactoring.

-What about a MAJOR release?
-Just add `!` to the prefix, like `fix!: ` or `refactor!: `

 A prefix that follows specification is not enough.
 Remember that the title must be clear and descriptive with the usage of [imperative mood](https://chris.beams.io/posts/git-commit/#imperative).

 Happy contributing! :heart:

 ## License

 When you submit changes, your submissions are understood to be under the same [Apache 2.0 License](https://github.com/asyncapi/asyncapi/blob/master/LICENSE) that covers the project.
 Feel free to [contact the maintainers](https://www.asyncapi.com/slack-invite) if that's a concern.

 ## Contribution recognition